willie/vcpkg-bug-repro/README.md

 # vcpkg-bug-repro

-Run both of these on an Mac with Apple Silicon.
+Run these on an Mac with Apple Silicon.

 ## build for mac (works)
 ```